burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 > // but C/C++ compiler does not do that
 > c = b - -a;
 > ```
-> The white space forces the end of the token because whitespace is not part of any token.
-The concept of whitespace in C/C++ includes different keyboard spaces and comments.
->
->In C++ and most programming languages, the tokens fundamentally can be one of the following types:
+> The concept of whitespace in C/C++ includes different keyboard spaces and comments.
+In C/C++ and most programming languages, the tokens fundamentally can be one of the following types:
 >* a.
 Operators
 >* b.
 Separators
 > * c.
 Identifiers